 - Medical: Support groups operating in Wales; UK based medical research projects

 - Some support is given to the Arts where there is a Welsh connection

 - UK based and registered charities working in the developing world

 - Holiday schemes

-Applications are accepted from registered charities, exempt charities and community groups (who must nevertheless have a constitution, an elected committee and a bank account controlled by two or more committee members).
+Applications are accepted from registered charities, exempt charities, Community Interest Companies and community groups (who must nevertheless have a constitution, an elected committee and a bank account controlled by two or more committee members).